laurenlaturner/likertr/README.md

 pak::pak("laurenlaturner/likertr")
 ```

+## Core Functionality

+The `likertr` package is designed around a streamlined object-oriented
+workflow.
+Three main functions provide all required functionality to
+move from raw data to insights:

+- **`likertr()`**: The primary constructor function.
+It is used to
+  create a **likertr object** from your raw survey data.
+- **`summary()`**: A generic function that, when passed a likertr
+  object, generates descriptive statistics and reliability metrics.
+- **`plot()`**: A generic function that identifies the likertr object to
+  produce high-quality diverging stacked bar charts and comparison
+  visualizations.

 ## Example Workflow

-Three main functions in Likertr provide all required functionality.
-The
-function “likertr()” is used to create a likertr object that can then be
-passed to summary() and plot() generics.

 ``` r
 library(likertr)